Women's Sailing Organizations Making a Difference in the World | Modern Sailing

 Women Who Sail Group on Facebook

-This group is place for women who love boats to come together and connect.
+This group continues to foster a supportive and inclusive environment, emphasizing diversity and humanitarian efforts.
+It is a place for women who love boats to come together and connect.
 Some members live on boats and some want to.
 Some members know a LOT about boats, some know not much at all.
 Some are single; some are married; some have kids; some are retired.
 No matter who you are, this is a place to share respectful, supportive discourse.

 The Magenta Project